openslide/openslide.github.io/docs/windows/index.md

 OpenSlide is built for Windows using [MinGW-w64](https://www.mingw-w64.org/).
-The easiest way to build OpenSlide and its dependencies is by using the [openslide-winbuild][winbuild-github] script, which can run on Linux or Windows in a Docker container.
+The easiest way to build OpenSlide and its dependencies is by using [openslide-bin][bin-github], which can run on Linux or Windows in a Docker container.

 ### Python